AalokitHarry/glanceable/README.md

-# glanceable is a personal android app project.
+# Glanceable is a personal android app project.

-# this app is related to custom rom
+# This app is related to custom rom